These Terms and Conditions of Use and Access (Terms and Conditions) apply to all access and use of HPOS.

-Other programs and services in HPOS give you an option to receive messages in other ways (e.g. by post).
+Other programs and services in HPOS give you an option to receive messages in other ways (e.g. by email or by post).
 If you choose to receive messages for those programs and services through the HPOS Mail Centre, you will need to opt-in.
 If you later change your mind, you will then have to opt-out which may take up to 13 weeks to take effect.
 In the meantime, HPOS may continue to send messages to you through the HPOS Mail Centre.

 Errors and interruptions